Huiping27/Huiping27/README.md

 - 💞️ I’m looking to collaborate on data Analytics and AI projects,available both on site and virtual.
 - ✅ Languages: English, German, Chinese, Python, Java, SQL.

--
-Check Mark Button

-A check mark that displays with a white outlined appearance.
-Shows on ...

 <!---